Dawesleigh

-Dawesleigh is a heritage-listed residence and former offices located at 37 Lower Fort Street in the inner city Sydney suburb of Dawes Point in the City of Sydney local government area of New South Wales, Australia.
+Dawesleigh is a heritage-listed residence and former offices located at 37 Lower Fort Street in the inner city Sydney suburb of Dawes Point, New South Wales, Australia.
 It was built from 1830 to 1840.
 It is also known as Royal College of Radiologists and 37 Lower Fort Street.
 The property is privately owned.
 It was added to the New South Wales State Heritage Register on 2 April 1999.

 History

 One in a row of substantial Colonial Georgian residential terraces with sweeping views.
 Believed to be one of the first residences built in Fort Street, it was probably built before 1830, on part of the estate of Robert Campbell, a well-known Sydney merchant of the day.

 Dawesleigh was built as a merchant house and residence by Thomas Dyer Edwards and Matthew Dysart Hunter who were both in their early twenties at the time.
 Thomas had been an orphan in the southern English port town of Shoreham.
 Thomas worked briefly on a Jamaican plantation before heading to China, but he was not suited to the climate.
 In 1833 slavery was abolished in the British Empire, the East India Company lost its trading monopoly over China, Edwards and Hunter arrived in Sydney from Canton to set up their trading company which soon controlled most of the China trade, and they built this house as their residence and headquarters.
 Their company which they named Edwards & Hunter, was closely aligned with China trading company Jardine, Matheson and Co.
 Throughout the 1830s, Edwards & Hunter flourished and new partners joined the firm and lived in Lower Fort Street, mostly in nearby houses.
 These new partners included Mashfield Mason, William Fane De Salis and John Thacker.
 By the early 1840s, Edwards had retired and returned with his family to England and Hunter returned to Scotland.